-We’ve all had those mornings where we are rushing so much to get into Disneyland for rope drop or to maximize our morning time that we don’t take time for a proper breakfast.
+We’ve all had those mornings where we're rushing so much to get into Disneyland for rope drop or maximize our morning time that we don’t take time for a proper breakfast.
 After the Frog Family has burned through the adrenaline rush, we find it’s time to refuel.
 It's how we keep our energy up and our frog legs hoppin’!
 The good news is that you can enjoy breakfast (and sometimes brunch) inside the parks.
 After all, breakfast is the most important meal of the day.

 Keep in mind that a few restaurants are open in the morning but serve lunch foods.
 So if you are hungry but are fine with food that is not traditionally breakfast fare, you still have options.
 Try Bengal Barbecue and Tropical Hideaway at Disneyland Park, and Flo's V8 Cafe at Disney California Adventure, especially if breakfast food is not your jam.
+But if you want breakfast foods at lunchtime, there's a new brunch option at River Belle Terrace you need to know about.

-Even though Magic Morning and Extra Magic Hour are temporarily unavailable, we have found ourselves at Disneyland's gates before park opening lately (with hungry bellies).
-If you have sprung out of bed early to get to the parks before opening, you might find your crew slowing down.
-It's time for a nice breakfast to carry you through the rest of the day by mid-morning.
 With lunch still a ways off, it’s nice that there are a few options for breakfast at Disneyland's parks.
 Sometimes it is hard to get froglets to eat early in the morning when they are excited to go to the park.
 However, once they build up an appetite by hopping around, they can sit down and clean their plates.

 Where to Eat Breakfast at Disneyland Park

 Some people need to sit down and eat a hearty breakfast.
 Others need to get moving first with a little snack and then eat a few hours later.
 Whatever your needs, Disneyland has you covered.
 Here are your options for breakfast at both Disneyland Park and Disney California Adventure Park.
+You can look up restaurant menus and prices in the Disneyland app before you visit.

 Disneyland Park Breakfast Quick-Service Options